1031 Exchange FAQs

 How does depreciation impact exchanges to make section 1031 revenue neutral?

-The total depreciation expense allowed over the life of an asset which participates in an exchange or an ongoing exchange program is no greater than the depreciation expense of an asset that does not participate in an exchange or exchange program.
-Section 1031 benefits the taxpayer by permitting immediate reinvestment of the entire amount of sale proceeds back into the business, rather than impacting cash flow by forcing that taxpayer to recoup that capital investment slowly, over a multi-year depreciation schedule.
-Essentially, it provides a cash flow timing benefit.
+The total depreciation expense allowed over the life of property which participates in a 1031 Exchange is no greater than the depreciation expense of property that does not participate in a 1031 Exchange.
+Section 1031 benefits the taxpayer by permitting immediate reinvestment of the entire amount of sale proceeds into replacement property, rather than just reinvesting the “after tax” proceeds.